Take charge on tour – the cyclist’s guide to electric power generation

 How much juice?

 Three whole Watts may not sound much, but it’s roughly three times the power used by a smartphone to make a GSM call.
 As a rule, a dynamo hub easily generates enough power to run a GPS cycle computer and recharge its battery at the same time.
 Smartphones may consume a lot more power, so it helps, if using one, to turn off any apps you don’t use in order to reduce power consumption.

-A quick, if not super-accurate way, to gauge how long it will take to charge a battery from flat is to divide its capacity in Watt-hours, e.g. 9.6Wh, by the amount of power supplied, e.g. 3W.
+A quick, if not super-accurate, way to gauge how long it will take to charge a battery from flat is to divide its capacity in Watt-hours, for example 9.6Wh, by the amount of power supplied, for example 3W.
 That would be about 3 1/4hrs on a good day, discounting efficiency losses.